 The symbiotic relationship of fashion and technology has led to innovative designs like the Pseudomorphs which is a self-painting dress and the Dare Droid which is a drink-making dress.
 This relationship has also spilled over to the cycling industry whereby an airbag helmet had been designed for cyclists so as to reduce the impact on someone’s neck when he or she accidentally falls while cycling.

 On the catwalk, spectacles were prohibited but currently Google glasses are being accepted.
-Most of these devices are usually made from recycled materials hence promoting a green environment.

 More information for Chris Burch here: https://www.engadget.com/2016/08/17/how-technology-gives-fashion-startups-an-edge-over-legacy-brands/